Hurricane Odile: United States

 Even though Odile was still over the Gulf of California on September 16, low-level moisture ahead of Odile brought heavy rains to much of Southern California, including 0.8 in of rain within an hour at Montgomery Field Airport.
 The strongest thunderstorms occurred in the southern Inland Empire.
 Although rainfall totals were generally light, they were enough to cause isolated street flooding.
 The accompanying winds downed several power lines and numerous large trees in El Cajon, Mission Valley and Wildomar.
 Across central and eastern San Diego County, Odile generated several unusually powerful thunderstorms in the region.
 Gusty winds uprooted trees, felled branches, cut power lines, crushed several cars, and flipped at least one airplane at Montgomery Field Airport.
 The City of San Diego reported 30 buildings damaged, in addition to at least 12 storm-related power outages, resulting in more than 60,000 customers without power.
 Throughout Riverside County, damage totaled at $905,000.

-In Arizona, Odile brought moderate rain to the most of the state, peaking at 3.3 in in Douglas.
+In Arizona, Odile brought moderate rain to most of the state, peaking at 3.3 in in Douglas.
 Additionally, Picacho recorded a peak wind gust of 75 mph.
 Heavy rains led to minor street flooding to Navajo County.
 In Eloy, four warehouses were destroyed, and another two were damaged.
 In the southern portion of the state, the San Pedro River overtoppled Arizona State Route 92 along the Palominas and the Hereford Bridge, causing both bridges to be closed, while $30,000 in damage occurred when the river overflows its bank near Mammoth.
 In nearby Bisbee, minor flooding occurred, resulting in $500,000 in property damage.
 North of the state, in Utah, a 34-year-old hiker perished due to flooding in Zion National Park.

 In New Mexico, a peak precipitation total of 4.13 in was recorded in Mogollon.
 Moisture from the storm brought significant drought relief to southern New Mexico; much of southeast New Mexico was drought-free by month's end.
 However, the rainfall, while beneficial, was not enough to eliminate more than three years of drought in other parts of New Mexico.
 Across northern New Mexico, Odile brought very little precipitation; rainfall totals there were below average for September 2014.
 One passenger drowned in Eddy County and an oil field worker died in flood waters just south of Carlsbad.

 Nationwide, the highest storm total was 15.26 in in Gail, Texas.
 There, heavy rains resulted in road closings, power outages, and flash flood warnings.
 In El Paso, there were numerous reports of widespread flash flooding, though no injuries were reported.
 In Houston, heavy rains resulted in minor flooding.
 In all, two people were killed across the state.
 A sheriff died after she became trapped by flood waters near the shores of Lake Austin and a 64-year-old woman drowned in flash flooding in northeastern El Paso.